watem-sedem/watem-sedem/docs/input.rst

 - upstream edge (integer): segment id of one of the upstream segments of *edge*
 - proportion (float, between 0 and 1): the fraction of the upstream segment that flows into the considered downstream segment.
-If the fraction is < 1, the upstream segement flows into two downstream segments.
+If the fraction is < 1, the upstream segment flows into two downstream segments.

 Based on the example :ref:`river segment map <riversegmentfile>`, an example table with adjectant upstream segments is displayed below: